 Competitor analysis meets Relative Insight

 If you’re looking to take your competitor analysis to the next level, look no further.
-Relative Insight is a text analytics platform that utilises comparison to squeeze more value out of your competitor data, taking competitor research a step further.
+Relative Insight is a text analysis tool that utilizes comparison to squeeze more value out of your competitor data, taking competitor research a step further.

 Our methodology rooted in comparative linguistics brings a fresh, unique approach to competitor benchmarking.
 Relative Insight enables brands and agencies to discover even more about their competitors, surfacing actionable qualitative insights about how brands and products stack up against the competitor landscape.